Inpatient vs Outpatient drug rehab

 1. Intensive Care:

-• Inpatient therapy provides a higher level of care and supervision, which is crucial for individuals with severe OUD or those requiring medically supervised detoxification.
+• Inpatient therapy offers a higher level of care and supervision, making it the best choice for individuals with severe OUD or those requiring medically supervised detoxification.
+The structured, immersive environment ensures around-the-clock support, particularly during withdrawal phases.

 2. Structured Environment: